hixio-mh/qftest-plugin/README.md

 * `<reportDirectory>/junit`: QF-Test junit report.
 Can be processed further by the Jenkins `junit` plugin.

 ## The QF-Test build step

-When run, the QF-Test build step tests your SUT by means of all testsuites referred to by the suitelistst.
+When run, the QF-Test build step tests your SUT by means of all testsuites referred to by the suitelist.
 Runlogs that are produced during the Jenkins build will be marked as build artifacts and listed as such on the build summary page.
 In addition, a QF-Test report is generated covering all tests that have been run.

 ![](./Screenshot_result.png)

 *Screenshot of the build summary page.
-The highlighted lins lead to the report and the runlogs that are generated during the QF-Test build step*
+The highlighted links lead to the report and the runlogs that are generated during the QF-Test build step*

 Finally, the under [result control](#result-control) presented mechanism determines how outcomes of the QF-Test run influence the final Jenkins build result.